Welcome back to Baseball’s Home!

 Do I have to wear a face mask?

 Yes.
-Per New York State guidelines, we require all visitors and staff to wear a face mask.
-Free single-use masks will be available at the Museum entrance for visitors who do not have one.
+Per New York State guidelines, we require all guests and staff to wear a face mask.
+Free single-use masks will be available at the Museum entrance for guests who do not have one.
 Children under the age of two, or with a medical reason stating otherwise, will be permitted to enter the Museum without a mask.
 Village of Cooperstown law requires pedestrians to wear face masks on Main Street and on Pioneer Street.

 Will those in the Museum be practicing physical distancing?